Skip to Content

 A German Shepherd’s first heat and cycle will happen around the age of 9 to 12 months.
 This is the first time your GSD is fertile and ready to mate.
 After this, your dog will go into heat every 6 months.
 GSD heat cycles happen in 4 phases, but the heat or estrus phase only lasts around 4-15 days.

 While this might sound confusing, you can easily observe your dog to notice these changes.
 However, knowing what the first heat and cycle will entail will help you better understand the changes taking place.
-I’ll discuss what this cycle means for your dog, when it happens, and the signs you’ll need to be aware of.

-A GSD Resting on the Couch.
-German Shepherd First Heat
+A German Shepherd Having First Heat Cycle

 My German Shepherd Willow resting during her first heat.

-What Does German Shepherd Heat Cycle Mean?
+German Shepherd Heat Cycle

 While some age-related variations will occur during your dog’s life, a German Shepherd’s heat cycle typically happens in four stages.

-4 stages of heat cycle
+Four stages of the German Shepherd heat cycle

 Proestrus Stage